harishkumaran2k4/harishkumaran2k4.github.io/content/search.md

 ---
 title: "Search" # in any language you want
 layout: "search" # necessary for search
+summary: "Search"
 # url: "/archive"
 # description: "Description for Search"
-placeholder: "Search posts & its content"
+placeholder: "Enter your search query"
 ---